-In his role as a professional liability defense attorney, Michael has successfully defended attorneys, accountants, architects, engineers, land surveyors, and professional trustees faced with claims of professional negligence.
-He has also represented attorneys in contempt proceedings and before the Attorney Grievance Commission.
+Michael routinely defends lawyers faced with legal malpractice claims.
+He has represented lawyers accused of malpractice in several areas of law, including estate planning, family law, commercial litigation, bankruptcy, patent litigation, personal injury litigation, and real estate law, among others.
+In his role as a professional liability defense attorney, Michael has also successfully defended accountants, architects, engineers, land surveyors, real estate agents, insurance agents and brokers, and professional trustees faced with claims of professional negligence.
+He regularly represents attorneys in contempt proceedings and before the Attorney Grievance Commission.

-Legal Malpractice Defense: Michael was the lead associate in a legal malpractice action in which the plaintiff sought $9,000,000.00 in damages.
-The trial court granted defendant’s motion for summary disposition and awarded over $40,000 in attorney fees to the defendant.
-That decision was later affirmed by the Michigan Court of Appeals.
+- Legal malpractice action in which the plaintiff sought $9 million in damages.
+The trial court granted the defendant’s motion for summary disposition and awarded the defendant over $40,000 in attorney fees.
+The decision was later affirmed by the Michigan Court of Appeals.

 - Legal malpractice case in which the plaintiff alleged substandard legal work in connection with the interpretation of contract documents related to the value of his interest in a business, costing him over $1 million.
 The court granted the lawyer’s motion for summary disposition and dismissed the case.
 The Michigan Court of Appeals affirmed.